Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Experiments

 \subsection{Training Curricula}

-The standard approach to training reinforcement learning algorithms for the train scheduling problem involves directly training the agents in the target environment without any preliminary steps.
-For the Flatland scenario, this meant using a sparse line generator to create 64x64 environments with 14 agents.
-While this method is straightforward due to the uniformity of training and evaluation settings, the vast search space makes generalization difficult and leads to slower convergence.
+The standard approach to training TSP reinforcement learning agents is to train them directly in the target environment without preliminary steps.
+For Flatland, this involves generating 64×64 environments with 14 agents using a sparse line generator.
+However, the large search space leads to worse generalization and slower convergence.
 We train and evaluate various reinforcement learning algorithms under the following learning conditions: (1) no curriculum, (2) dynamic or naive environment curriculum, and (3) our proposed custom curriculum.
+Further details are in Table \ref{table:curriculum}.

 The dynamic environment curriculum begins with less complex environments and progressively increases in difficulty by enlarging the environment size and agent count.
-This gradual introduction of complexity helps agents adapt to more challenging scenarios without the abrupt difficulty spike seen in the no curriculum setting.
-In contrast, our proposed custom curriculum addresses specific TSP challenges by alternating between three specialized environment types focused on pathfinding, malfunctions and train-speed differences, and deadlocks.
+This gradual introduction of complexity helps agents adapt to more challenging scenarios.
+Our proposed custom curriculum addresses specific TSP challenges by alternating between three specialized environment types focused on pathfinding, malfunctions and train-speed differences, and deadlocks.